 Music Theatre Auditions: Prepare a one-minute monologue from a modern play, and sing 16-32 bars of two contrasting songs from a Broadway musical (memorized).
 You will need to provide your own recorded musical accompaniment at the National Unified Auditions.
 For on-campus auditions, please bring sheet music; an accompanist will be provided.
-You will also be asked to learn and perform a short dance combination and complete a vocal and piano sight-reading test.
+A dance call will be held at all on-campus auditions and at the Chicago Unified audition site.

 - Designers, technicians, and stage managers should present examples of work in the form of photographs, prompt-scripts, slides, and/or drawings of productions on which you have worked.
 Examples of related skills (painting, drawing, sewing, handwork, woodworking, etc.) are also helpful.

 - Arts administration candidates should present a comprehensive resume, writing samples, and any photographs or examples of completed projects.